 New to Triller?
-Here’s how to promote and monetise your songs on the video sharing app.
+Here's our guide to promoting and getting paid for sharing your music on the short-form video app.

 Triller is the short-form video app that lets users create and share their own 15-second music video creations.

 Backed by industry heavyweights like The Weeknd, Lil Wayne, Marshmello, Young Thug and Kendrick Lamar, the app has over 26 million users and features a monetization platform that allows artists and influencers to raise money from fans, brands and record labels.

 Just like TikTok, Firework and Dubsmash, getting your tracks on Triller is an important part of promoting your music and getting in front of new fans.